-It is worthy of note that, since 2010, Texas has seen growth in bioscience manufacturing employment of about 35.2%.
-The pace is far in excess of that of the United States (16.5%) and states that have traditionally been major centers of such activity.
-Expansion in competing states is far lower, including California (14.5%), North Carolina (14.4%), Illinois (13.8%), Georgia (10.6%), Massachusetts (5.9%), Ohio (4.7%), and Pennsylvania (-2.8%).
-While there are other factors that support the success in Texas.
-The investments and programs supported by CPRIT are the major differentiating factor.
+It is worthy of note that, since 2010, Texas has seen growth in bioscience manufacturing employment of about 37.5%.
+The pace is far in excess of that of the United States (16.4%) and states that have traditionally been major centers of such activity.
+Expansion in competing states is far lower, including North Carolina (17.1%), Illinois (15.3%), Georgia (12.4%), California (10.9%), Massachusetts (4.9%), Ohio (3.9%), and Pennsylvania (-4.8%).
+While there are other factors that support the success in Texas, the investments and programs supported by CPRIT are a major differentiating factor.
+This performance and the success of CPRIT were significant factors in the selection of Texas as a major hub for the new Advanced Research Projects Agency for Health (ARPA-H) initiative.